 Import-Module ".\WaspInstaller-MessageQueue.ps1" –Force

-4. Except for your current Powershell window, make sure all other command shells (CMD or Powershell), Windows Explorer, or interactive shells are closed, then enter the following command.
+6. Except for your current Powershell window, make sure all other command shells (CMD or Powershell), Windows Explorer, or interactive shells are closed, then enter the following command.

-5. Close the Powershell window.
+7. Close the Powershell window.

 The RabbitMQ component is now removed.

-If you are working on an installation, you can run the OP installer again, which will reinstall RabbitMQ.
-If you need to only reinstall RabbitMQ, continue with Steps 6 & 7.
+9. If you are working on an installation, you can run the OP installer again, which will reinstall RabbitMQ.
+Do not continue with the rest of this procedure.

-7. Enter commands:
+12. Enter commands:

 This will perform an automatic installation, with a number of blue boxes.
 If you get security warnings in the command prompt, press R to run each one.
 If you get security prompt dialog boxes, click Yes to allow/continue.
 When the command prompt reappears and no other actions occur, the installation is complete.
 To confirm, run services.msc and look for RabbitMQ to be present and running.